skl/phundamental/README.md

     git clone https://github.com/skl/phundamental.git && sudo phundamental/install.sh

-**N.B.** If you're running cygwin or you don't have sudo installed, remove `sudo` from the above command.
-The top-level ``phundamental/install.sh`` file will ask you which modules to install.
-The ``modules/.../install.sh`` per-module install files will only install the one module if executed directly.
+**N.B.** If you're running cygwin or you don't have sudo installed, remove `sudo` from the below commands.

+### Install all modules

+Execute the top-level installer, it will ask you which modules to install:

+    sudo phundamental/install.sh

+### Install some modules

+Execute the top-level installer with parameters (one per module, order doesn't matter):

+    sudo phundamental/install.sh nodejs php nginx

+### Install one module

+There are two ways of doing this, as above:

+    sudo phundamental/install.sh php

+Alternatively:

+    sudo phundamental/modules/php/install.php

 ## Modules